David3Emmanuel/commitments/project-requirements.md

     - One‑off Tasks (with due dates, statuses)
     - Recurring Tasks / Habits (with tracking history)
+    - Task Dependencies (tasks that depend on other tasks)

   - Notes section (free‑form updates, progress logs)

 - **Review Workflow**: A guided flow that reminds the user to review a commitment, prompts for updates on sub‑items, and logs the review date.
 - **Reminders & Notifications**: Email or in‑app alerts when a review date approaches or sub‑items are overdue.
+- **Auto-Scheduler**: Intelligent scheduling system that suggests optimal dates for tasks based on dependencies, due dates, and user availability.
 - **Analytics & Progress**: Simple charts showing number of reviews completed, tasks closed, and habit streaks per commitment.
 - **Search & Filter**: Find commitments by keywords, filter by status (active/archived), or by next review date.
+- **Calendar Integration**: Synchronize commitments, reviews, and tasks with external calendar services (starting with Google Calendar).

 **3. User Stories**